 Kensho Watanabe conductor (yokohama, japan) THIS SEASON The Hours at the Met, Madama Butterfly at Detroit Opera, and concerts with the Minnesota Orchestra, Dayton Opera, and Orchestre Métropolitain.
 MET APPEARANCES Terence Blanchard's Champion and The Hours (debut, 2022).
 CAREER HIGHLIGHTS A recent recipient of a Career Assistance Award from the Solti Foundation U.S., he served as assistant conductor of the Philadelphia Orchestra between 2016 and 2019.
 He went on to conduct four subscription concerts with the Philadelphia Orchestra in 2019, in addition to performances at the Bravo!
 Vail music festival, Mann Center for the Performing Arts, and Saratoga Performing Arts Center.
 He was also the inaugural conducting fellow of the Curtis Institute of Music from 2013 to 2015, under the mentorship of Yannick Nézet-Séguin.
-He has led La Bohème at Spoleto Festival USA, La Rondine and La Bohème at the Curtis Opera Theatre, and concerts with the Edmonton Symphony Orchestra, Pasadena Symphony, Rhode Island Philharmonic Orchestra, RTÉ Concert Orchestra, London Philharmonic Orchestra, Orchestre National du Capitole de Toulouse, Brussels Philharmonic, Royal Scottish National Orchestra, Tokyo Philharmonic Orchestra, Houston Symphony, and at the Seiji Ozawa Matsumoto Festival, among others.
+He has led La Bohème at Spoleto Festival USA, La Rondine and La Bohème at the Curtis Opera Theatre, and concerts with the Edmonton Symphony Orchestra, Pasadena Symphony, Rhode Island Philharmonic Orchestra, RTÉ Concert Orchestra, London Philharmonic Orchestra, Orchestre, National du Capitole de Toulouse, Brussels Philharmonic, Royal Scottish National Orchestra, among others.